Schulden en nu? (Debts, what now? / La dette et maintenant ?)

 The most important thing to do if you have debts is to stay in touch with your creditors.
 Be honest about your situation with the help agencies and creditors.

-First, it is good to write down as many debts as possible with the date of the last letter or email, the amount of the debt and the file number or reference.
+Start by writing down all your debts.
+Note the date of the last letter or email, the amount of the debt and the file number or reference.

-Via the Debt Guide button below you can see whether and who has seized your income.
+Click on the button below to check via Schuldenwijzer whether someone has seized your income.

-Once you have made an overview, you can ask the bailiffs to put your file "on hold" for a month to give you the opportunity to enter into discussions with the debt assistance of your municipality.
-Replace the blue text in the letter between <..> with your own information.
+If you have made an overview, you can ask the bailiffs to put your file "on hold" for a month.
+This will give you time to contact the debt assistance of your municipality.
+Replace the blue text in the letter between <..> with your own details.

-Then make an appointment with your municipality for debt assistance as soon as possible.
-You can find a link to the correct department of your municipality via the buttons of the municipalities below.
-They can help you further in your process.
-This can be via, for example, an amicable process or WSNP.
-In both cases, you will be helped with your debts and you must adhere to a number of rules.
+Make an appointment with your municipality for debt assistance as soon as possible.
+You can find the right department of your municipality via the buttons below.
+They can help you further.
+This can be done, for example, via an amicable process or the WSNP.
+In both cases, you will receive help with your debts and you must adhere to a few rules.

 Amicable process: